brochington/Akkad/docs/getting_started.md

 Above is the Akkad version of Hello World, which will display a 3D rendered cube that can be spun around in every which way.
 There are a few important things to note about the components used:

 - `<Akkad>`: The "master" component.
 Every Akkad application starts here.
-If you forget it, then things won't work :\
+If you forget it, then things won't work :\.
+The Akkad component sets up the application state that is used for everything contained within it.
+This is super cool, because you can use Scene's state with normal React DOM changes.
+This allows you to create things like overlays (think FPS HUD's), use a DOM text input field to change text inside of your Scene, and all kinds of cool things.
+Visit the Triggers Demo in the example application to see how this is done.

 - `<Scene />`: Every Akkad application must contain a `<Scene />`.
 All the cool parts of your 3D creation will live as children of the Scene.
 You may exchange Scenes within an Akkad App.
+One Akkad application may have multiple Scenes.

 - Every Scene must also contain a Camera and Light component.
 See the components documentation for additional options beside `<ArcRotateCamera>` and `<HemisphericLigh>`, as well as details to what these actually do.